Guide to Skiing in Japan

 If you need to relax after an exhilarating day on the slopes, it’s well worth donning your birthday suit and taking a soak in a natural hot spring onsen.
 Aside from the fact they’re perfect for soothing your tired muscles, natural hot springs also offer a host of health benefits.
 Be sure to read our guide to onsen etiquette before you go.

 Services at most of the resorts are now well catered to Western skiers and boarders (some more so than others).
-Most resorts offer a decent selection of shops where you can buy and rent ski gear.
+Most (but not all) resorts offer a decent selection of shops where you can buy and rent ski gear.
 And the ski schools should have at least a couple of English-speaking instructors.
 (Although if you are choosing a small, lesser-known resort it may be worth checking if English language ski lessons are available, if this is what you require).
+There are now a plethora of ski guides ready to take you into the backcountry.
+We highly reccomend spending the money on a day or two with a guide (if you want to ski side or backcountry) as it will most definitely elevate your ski experience.
+They can be added as part of a Scout Japan Ski Package.

 What it Costs to Ski in Japan

-A ski trip to Japan can be anything from cheap and cheerful to high-end luxury and everything in between.
-In recent years accommodation prices in popular resorts, particularly Niseko, have significantly increased and when cominbined with a falling dollar (particularly the AUD) rates can go well above similar quality accommodation in North America, while moderately priced accommodation has become incredibly scarce.
-Lift tickets are usually around ¥5,000 per day while a rental package is also around ¥5,000.
-On-mountain meals can be great value (anywhere between ¥600-¥1,500) and you can also stock up on filling Japanese snacks at a 7-11 for a few dollars.
-The cost of dining out in resorts varies wildly starting at around ¥1,000 for a steaming bowl of delicious ramen.
-Some of the more traditional hotels include amazing multi-course Japanese dinners as part of a package while many large resorts include ginormous buffets that generally cost around ¥4,000.
+Skiing in Japan can be relatively cheap if you pick the right resort and right hotel or pension.
+In recent years accommodation prices in popular resorts, particularly Niseko, have significantly increased and when cominbined with a falling dollar (particularly the AUD) rates can easily go above those in North America, while moderately priced accommodation has become incredibly scarce.
+Lift tickets are usually around ¥5-6,000 per day (approx USD$50-60 and AUD$65-80) while a daily rental package is around the same price.
+On-mountain meals can be great value (anywhere between ¥600-¥1,500 (USD$6-10/AUD$8-17) and you can also stock up on filling Japanese snacks at a 7-11 for a few dollars.
+The cost of dining out in resorts varies wildly starting at around ¥1,000 ($10) for a steaming bowl of delicious ramen.
+Some of the more traditional hotels include amazing multi-course Japanese dinners as part of a package while many large resorts include ginormous buffets that generally cost around ¥4-5,000.

-To get the best deals travel in non-holiday and non-peak periods (such as the second half of February) for better deals and choose smaller, less popular resorts and local accomodation.
-Contact Scout to help find the best deals as part of a Japan Ski Package.
+To get the best deals travel in non-holiday and non-peak periods (such as the second half of February), and choose smaller, less popular resorts and local accomodation.
+If you want better prices and fewer crowds it is best to avoid NYE and Chinese NYE.
+Booking your ski vacation early each year gives you the advantage of having more lodging options to choose from, plus save on your ski package.
+Many early bird deals of savings up to 30% on lodging expire as early as April.
+Read our Top 5 Reasons to Book Your Ski Vacation Early, and contact Scout to help find the best deals as part of a Japan Ski Package.

 Getting There and Around